ChasePoin/CS325_Project1/README.md

 -Module 1 contains the new way of grabbing the URLs from the user inputted file.
 This and the scraper were redesigned to take a single URL at once instead of the entire file in order to fit a more modular approach.

 -Module 2 contains the AP News scraper and inherits from a superclass that is meant to provide a framework if new scrapers are ever added.
 It also contains the getters and the writers.
 Each getter and each writer has a set purpose; the implementation of these getters and writers is meant to be flexible and allow for easy implementation of new getters/writers.
-The getters and writers being implemented as individal, single-responsibility classes allow for the scraper() to be easily changed to add more or less functionality based on what is needed, just by adding different objects of the writers/getters classes.
+The getters and writers being implemented as individal, single-responsibility classes allow for the scraper() to be easily changed to add more or less functionality based on what is needed, just by adding new objects to the class.
+The run.py handles the writing so that scraper can have a sole purpose to GET information.
+This makes it easily fulfill the single responsibility principle.

 -The new modular format as well as the class structure makes the code much more simple and streamlined, allowing for easy implementation of new features and very, very easy testing.